n8n-io/n8n-docs/docs/nodes/credentials/Mautic/README.md

 ## Using Credentials

-Use your Mautic username and password with your Mautic API node credentials in n8n.
+Use your Mautic username and password as the Mautic API node credentials in n8n.